exoplatform/exo-documentation/docs/Installation.rst

 .. note:: Only the administrator has the right to install and uninstall this application.

 The Rewards add-ons is supported for both Enterprise and Community editions.

-The Rewards add-ons are by default installed in both editions.
 You can uninstall it using this command:

 ::